julianmarcoux/julianmarcoux.github.io/_pages/about.md

 -------------
 [May, 2025] I am thrilled to share that I will be joining the Department of Economics at Dartmouth as a Globalization Ph.D.
 Fellow!

-[April, 2025] I will be presenting my JMP at the Lausanne PhD Macro Workshop on **June 4th** and at the AMSE PhD Seminar on **June 10th**.
+[April, 2025] I will be presenting my JMP at the Lausanne PhD Macro Workshop on **June 18th**.
 I will be presenting "The Gravity of Violence" (joint with Mathieu Couttenier, Thierry Mayer and Mathias Thoenig) at the [7th International Conference on European Economics and Politics](https://cefes-dems.unimib.it/events/conferences/cefesconf2025/).
 If you are around, do not hesitate to drop by!

 [March, 2025] I will have the opportunity to do a short visiting stay in **August** at the [Global Capital Allocation Lab](https://www.globalcapitalallocation.com/), invited by Professor [Matteo Maggiori](https://www.matteomaggiori.com/).
 If you are in California, do not hesitate to reach out!